Master’s Degree (MS) in Epidemiology or related disciplines.

 - Fall

 The intensive course is intended for PhD-students only.
-It is adapted to the needs of students from different fields of study and is taught in English as a three day seminar (9.10-15.40) Tuesday to Thursday in late August.
-The course is a concise version of HSP806F Ethics of Science and Research (6 ECTS), which is taught in February-March.
+It is adapted to the needs of students from different fields of study and is taught in English as a three day seminar during the first week of classes in August.
+The course is a concise version of HSP806F Ethics of Science and Research (6 ECTS), which is taught in the spring semester.
 The objective is to train students in reasoning about ethical controversies relating to science and research in contemporary society.
 At the end of the course they will have the necessary tool-kit to navigate the ethical part of the troubled waters of applying for licences and references, getting published and securing funding.
 No prior knowledge of ethical theory and any particular science will be assumed in the course.
 The instruction takes the form of short lectures, discussions and group work on case studies.
 The idea is to create an academic community where students are actively engaged in a focused dialogue about different questions on research ethics.

 Attn.: This course will be taught remotely (online)